listx/listx_blog/post/2013-06-06-realforce-104ug-hi-pro.md

 The keycaps feel wiggly because of their extra tall height; you can readily feel this when you wiggle your finger on the top of the keycap without pressing down on it.
 The wiggle is nearly absent for the "regular" height keys on the bottom row --- the `CTRL`, Windows key, `ALT`, spacebar, etc.; I wonder if the non-high-profile Realforce keyboards feel this way as well (and I am tempted to buy another Realforce just to see).
 To give you some perspective the Unicomp keys hardly wiggle at all (except for the spacebar), and I actually prefer the feel and sound of the Unicomp keys as my fingers run across them.
-When you do brush your fingers across the keys on the 104UG, you hear a flurry of very thin springs touching against plastic and honestly it does a disservice to the RF because this sound makes the keyboard appear like it's been used for 5 years.
+When you do brush your fingers across the keys on the 104UG, you hear a flurry of very thin springs touching against plastic and honestly it does a disservice because this sound makes the keyboard appear like it's been used for 5 years.

 ## Volume